deminivithana/ESBII--IT11081258/Practical 06.md

 **Reliability and security**

-Everone expecting reliable services from a any kind of business and this will be directly beneficial to ABC IT to
+Everone expecting a  reliable services from  any kind of business and this will be directly beneficial to ABC IT to give a better services to their customeres.
+And also through the Plan-Do-Check-Act cycle produces managed information security outcomes that satisfy those requirements and expectations.
+This will be a cost effective solution and also reduce the risk of vulnerabilities being exploited.

+**Reduce Redundancy**

+Avoid having to implement basic controls repetedly and does not need to start from the scratch through standerdization .

 **Correct Controls over business**